What is an uncontested divorce?

 An uncontested divorce is ideal.
 In this case, you and your spouse will work together to come to divorce terms that you both can agree on and file the necessary paperwork.
 With an uncontested divorce, there will be no trial.
-In fact, you probably won’t have to appear in court at all.
+In fact, you may not have to appear in court at all.
 If you and your spouse can come to terms that you both agree on, an uncontested divorce is the best option.
 It’s one of the simplest types of divorce and will require less time and money to complete.

-We can provide you with the Divorce documents you need and even offer advice from legal professionals to make your divorce as simple and stress-free as possible.
+We can provide you with the divorce documents you need and even offer advice from legal professionals to make your divorce as simple and stress-free as possible.

 A collaborative divorce also involves working with lawyers, but not in a courtroom trial.
-Both you and your spouse will hire lawyers to work together and attempt to settle the case.
+Both you and your spouse will hire lawyers to work together to attempt to settle the case.
 This type of divorce requires the two of you to be fair and cooperative in order to succeed.

 Both parties will disclose all information to ensure that negotiations are fair.
 Both parties must also be willing to meet with each other along with their lawyers to discuss a settlement.
-If the two of you are unable to come to an agreement, you both agree to withdraw your attorneys and hire new attorneys who will take your divorce case to trial.
+If the two of you are unable to come to an agreement, you both agree to withdraw your attorneys and hire new attorneys who may take your divorce case to trial.

-Our Divorce Settlement Agreement can be used in a collaborative divorce to solidify your agreement on how to divide accounts, property, child custody, and any debts the two of you may share.
+A Divorce Settlement Agreement can be used in a collaborative divorce to solidify your agreement on how to divide accounts, property, child custody, and any debts the two of you may share.

 If you file for divorce but your spouse never responds, the court may grant a default divorce.
 In this case, the divorce is granted even though the other party never participates in the court proceedings.
 While not as common as other divorce types, a default divorce may be granted if a spouse leaves without reason, never returns, and cannot be found.

 Summary divorces require significantly less paperwork and typically don’t require the help of a lawyer.
 In most cases, only a few simple forms are required that can be picked up from your local family court.
-While both parties must still agree to the divorce, the process is simple and straightforward.
+While both parties must still agree to the divorce, the process is simple and fairly straightforward.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.